 3. Tax compliance

 Tax provisions are one of the most difficult and complex matters in the preparation of your financial statements.
-Without a tax team, having the adequate resources to dig in, understand the complexity, and prepare the proper entries and footnotes to the financial statements.
-It’s also crucial to consider that you’ll likely get push back and questions from the external auditor.
-Having an expert on the team (often as an outsourced provider) will alleviate future headaches.
+Ensure a tax team is in place with adequate resources to dig in, understand the complexity, and prepare the proper entries and footnotes to the financial statements.
+Be ready for pushback and questions from the external auditor.
+Having an expert on the team (often as an outsourced provider) can help alleviate future headaches.

 4. Equipping the accounting and finance organization

-Many SPAC target companies are spawned from a great entrepreneurial idea.
-That doesn’t always translate to the development of a fully-fledged accounting and finance team.
-It’ is important to establish reporting lines, understand profitability analysis, and establish the data room for your investment bank, which includes:
+A fully developed accounting and finance team is essential to ensuring a successful transition to a SPAC structure.
+It’s important to establish reporting lines, understand profitability analysis, and establish the data room for your investment bank.
+This includes:

 5. Audit-ready internal controls

-Public companies (depending on market capitalization and revenue) need to be SOX compliant.
-This means, as a target company, not only having your accounting policies and procedures documented, but clear documentation of your internal controls.
-The assessment of the design and testing of those controls is part of the SOX 404(a) Management Assessment of internal controls and is leveraged by the external auditor in the 404(b) external auditor opinion of your controls.
+Depending on market capitalization and revenue, public companies need to be compliant with the Sarbanes‑Oxley Act of 2002 (SOX).
+This means, as a target company, both your accounting policies and procedures and your internal controls must be documented.
+The assessment of the design and testing of those controls is part of the SOX 404(a) Management Assessment of internal controls and is used by the external auditor in the 404(b) external auditor opinion of your controls.
 This should be developed alongside your GAAP readiness measures to gain the greatest level of efficiency.